paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 - Benchmark repository and website,

-- Presentations and tutorials in Python conferences (in particular the annual Scipy conference and Euroscipy).
+- Presentations and tutorials in Python conferences (in particular the Scipy conference and Euroscipy).

 One goal of this project is to allow every simple user of Python to easily get very good performance.
 We will try to be as inclusive and accessible as possible in our communication.

-Finally, we plan to organize after the end of this one-year grant a workshop with tutorials and sprints.
-We will invite developers of libraries which could use the products that will be built during this project.
+Finally, we plan to organize after the end of this grant a workshop with tutorials and sprints.
+We will invite developers of libraries which could use our accelerators.
 Part of this workshop will be dedicated to work on the PyPy, HPy and EPython projects, which may become important for the future of efficient computing with Python.
 This event will be organized in Europe and may be coupled with EuroScipy or EuroPython.